|B A R E L Y B A D W E B S I T E|

 The genie replies, "LET ME SEE THAT MAP AGAIN."

-Of course, many of those million answers are repeats.
+Of course, many of those million and a half answers are repeats.
 For example, as every New York Times crossword puzzle fan will tell you, there's a limit to how many times you need to learn that Woodie Guthrie's son is named Arlo.
 And of course many of those answers are not educational at all.
 For example, I don't learn anything by giving the answer DROP to the clue "Fall."
-But if only two percent of the clues I've answered have taught me anything new, that's still maybe 20,000 factoids, and that's way better than zero.
+But if only two percent of the clues I've answered have taught me anything new, that's still maybe 30,000 factoids, and that's way better than zero.
 And it would be a mistake to think of those factoids as being sterile and isolated.
 While it's true that in any given answer you can learn only a few facts, when you consider how many answers cover a particular topic over a long time, you can eventually put together quite a few facts about it.
 For example, I have answered perhaps fifty clues about Galileo over the years, and in the process I've learned a lot about him.
 I know when and where he was born and whom he worked for and what his accomplishments were and a fair amount about what happened to him throughout his life.
 I've learned about the Catholic Church's reaction to his confirmation of Copernicus's discovery that the Earth revolves about the sun.
 I even know his last name.

 Here's another example.
 I have learned that Henri Matisse was French, that he painted water media, that he was a leader of the Fauvist movement, that he did a piece titled "Le Bateau" (The Sailboat), that "Le Bateau" appeared at an exhibition at the Museum of Modern Art in 1961, that some MOMA curators hold Masters of Fine Arts degrees, and that Matisse's sailboat piece was hung upside-down at MOMA for 47 days.
 And, believe it or not, I learned all that from one puzzle, the New York Times Sunday of November 23, 2008, by David J. Kahn.
 That's a lot of information to cram into one crossword puzzle, and I'll bet it's more than you knew about Henri Matisse till just now.